safanabakk/ISGDA/README.md

 # Content
-This repository includes the data, method, and result files of ISGDA
+This repository includes the data and source code to produce scores using:
+- Direct GDA ranking
+- BAA-based GDA ranking